allenta/varnish-bans-manager/DEVELOPERS.rst

 ===========================

-VBM sources require a build step previous to the generation of the Python source distribution Package.
+VBM sources require a build step previous to the generation of the Python source distribution package.
 During this phase SASS sources are compiled to CSS, some Javascript and CSS bundles are created, static contents are versioned, translation files are compiled, etc.